gtd/validation_scopes/README.md

     gem 'validation_scopes'

-Or old-school Rails-style, in your environment.rb:
+Or old-school-Rails-style, in your environment.rb:

     config.gem 'validation_scopes'